-The gay capital of Europe, Amsterdam, is the perfect city to go to as a lesbian traveller.
+The gay capital of Europe, Amsterdam, is the perfect city to go to as a lesbian traveler.
 Or well, Amsterdam doesn’t carry that title anymore officially, but the city is still very liberal, tolerant, welcoming and diverse.
 The city is perfect for your lesbian vacation or short city trip!
 You can truly be yourselves and enjoy all the beauty it has to offer.
 It’s a city where our love story began, so Amsterdam has a special place in our hearts.
 Continue reading for the ultimate travel guide to lesbian Amsterdam.
 Including our best insider tips and spots!

 Amsterdam is the capital city of the Netherlands and it’s most famous for its beautiful canals, gingerbread houses, coffee shops (not for coffee!), the infamous red light district and lots of bicycles.
 Amsterdam has a lot more to offer; there is something for everyone.

 • LGBT rights in the Netherlands

 • Amsterdam itinerary: the best things to do in the city

 • Where to stay: gay hotels and hostels in Amsterdam

 • Where to eat the best food in Amsterdam?

 Good to know before your visit: in the Netherlands, you go to a café for coffee and to a coffee shop to smoke weed.

 LGBT rights in the Netherlands